-By Cat Way.
-Last Updated 27th May 2022.
+By Megan Newton.
+Last Updated 10th October 2023.
 Welcome to our guide, which offers answers to questions such as ‘how long do you have to report a car crash?”
 In it, we explain how soon must you report a car accident in a number of circumstances.
 We also answer the question of ‘do you have to report an accident if you’re not claiming?’

 Get In Touch With Our Team

 You can contact UK Law for free specialist advice on car accident claims.
 Our panel of lawyers can help with any queries you may have about reporting a car accident.
 And if you are considering a compensation claim following a road traffic accident, our panel of lawyers can also advise on your potential claim.

 - How Long Do You Have To Report A Car Accident?

 - Reporting A Car Accident – When Can I Claim?

 - Who Do You Report A Car Accident To?

 - Compensation Payouts For Car Accident Claims

 - Reporting A Car Accident – How Long Do I Have?

 - Reporting A Car Accident – Do I Need Evidence To Claim?